Music Lessons

 At the show’s peak, a pair of cops rushed in ready to break up the madness only to be seduced by an irresistible chord progression that broke their aggression and forced them to hum along.
 Toxic couples joined hands.
 Tattoo-covered outcasts eagerly integrated with the impromptu tribe.
 Some poor bastard in the back briefly forgot he’d been born with the worst combination of genes possible and sang in off-key harmony with a mass of strangers briefly united by a vision of life they suddenly remembered.
 This went on for hours.

 Throughout it all, he remained oblivious to the line of admirers forming at the front of the crowd.
-Pretty girls forced their way past blockades, hoping to win the favor of the night’s star while he stared straight ahead at the ground just in front of him, plucking requests out of the air and immediately translating them to crowd-pleasing notes as the performance raged on.
+Pretty girls forced their way past blockades, hoping to win the favor of the night’s star while he stared straight ahead at the ground just in front of him, plucking requests out of the air and immediately translating them into crowd-pleasing notes as the performance raged on.
 I’m not sure he ever saw the size of the crowds he drew each night that week.
 I’m not sure he saw anything at all.

 I admitted the error of my ways and came back to him ready to learn.